 In the present day, Home Depot collects half of its online purchases in-store and returns most of them in-store.
 In fact, many of the company’s online transactions would still not happen if it did not have a connection to a brick-and-mortar location.

 Some Home Depot stores now provide a 2- to the 4-hour delivery window for online purchases, including heavy items like timber or construction supplies, for customers who never want to visit a real store.
 Non-specialist home improvement shops will not be able to adequately duplicate this service.

-THE HOME DEPOT PRODUCT AUTHORITY LLC
+HOW TO SERVE LEGAL PAPERS ON HOME DEPOT PRODUCT AUTHORITY LLC

 The Home Depot Product Authority LLC is a domestic Limited liability company active in Georgia.
 The entity retains its principal office address in Atlanta, Georgia.
 The entity was formed on 2nd December 2002.
 Under Georgia law, an LLC name must either contain ‘Limited Liability Company,’ ‘LLC,’ ‘L.L.C.,’ ‘Limited Company,’ ‘LC,’ or ‘L.C.‘ for purposes of Georgia Process Service.
 The name of the LLC must be distinguishable from the names of other business organizations on file with the Georgia Secretary of State Corporations Division.
 The entity should verify the availability of names by doing a search on the Corporations Division’s company name database.
 For a period of thirty days, the entity may reserve a name online or by submitting a Name Reservation Request form according to Georgia Process Service specifications.
 A twenty-five-dollar reservation fee is required.